 Many countries, including EU countries, require dogs to have a microchip implant and a pet passport for international travel.
 This passport contains your dog’s microchip number as part of their official identification information.
 So, if your dog has a passport, don’t forget to store it in a safe place, as it can help you find your dog’s microchip number.

 4. On your pet’s insurance documents

-Remember there can be different types of Microchips, for example in Hong Kong we have the AVID type that is linked to the Hong Kong dog license and is required to move to Hong Kong or keep a dog in Hong Kong.
-Also there is the ISO chip or international microchip, used internationally.
+Remember there can be different types of Pet Microchips, for example in Hong Kong we have the AVID type that is linked to the Hong Kong dog license and is required to move to Hong Kong or keep a dog in Hong Kong.
+Also, there is the ISO chip or international microchip, used internationally.

-1. Contact the database that your pets number is stored in – for this you will usually need either names, addresses or phone numbers to search the database with.
-Make sure you use the information that would have been inputted when you first registered the microchip
+For this, you will usually need either names, addresses or phone numbers to search the database with.
+Make sure you use the information that would have been inputted when you first registered your pet’s microchip.

 2. Contact whoever carried out the procedure, if not your normal vet

 If you don’t remember where your pet was microchipped, contacting the vet or clinic that initially performed the procedure can provide a way to find your pet’s microchip number.
 Even if it wasn’t your regular vet who implanted the chip, the clinic should have documented your dog’s unique microchip number in their records along with the registration details.